Alapp1/flight_finder/README.md

 - **Implementation Required:**
   - Click the nonstop checkbox.
   - Retrieve the final price of the cheapest flight.
+  - Output list of flight costs, specifying the minimum

 - **Manual Steps:**
   - Captchas must still be completed manually.